East Genomics

 Cancer (solid tumour)

-The solid tumour (or acquired cancer) tests we provide may inform diagnosis and prognosis across a diverse range of cancer types.
-They may also reveal gene variants which provide novel treatment opportunities via targeted therapies.
+Solid tumour (or acquired cancer) tests are provided to inform diagnosis and prognosis across cancer types.
+They may also reveal gene variants that indicate suitability for targeted therapies.

 Cancer testing is funded centrally by NHSE.
-Referring Trusts will therefore not be charged for these services when referred to their designated GLH.
+Referring Trusts are not charged for these services when referred to their designated GLH (View the East Genomics catchment area).

 Ordering a test